geonetwork/geonetwork-ui/CONTRIBUTING.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `npn run test` to execute the unit tests via Jest.
+Run `npm run test` to execute the unit tests via Jest.

 ## Contributing code